maul-esel/COM-Classes/spec.markdown

 ### More methods
 Classes may also provide more methods that ease common tasks for the user.
 They can combine multiple method calls together, and possibly do calls to other DLL functions.
-As an example, the `ImageList` class can define a method called `AddFile(path)` which loads an image from a file and adds it to the timage list.
+As an example, the `ImageList` class can define a method called `AddFile(path)` which loads an image from a file and adds it to the image list.

 #### constructor methods
 A special case are so-called *"constructor method"*.
 Those are methods that can be called as if they were static (i.e. that do not rely on instance information)